gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 ##**1.1 Assumptions**
 This lab manual assumes that you are attending the Red Hat Summit Lab Session and that you will be using this lab manual in conjunction with the workshop.

-It is also assumed that you have been granted access to two Red Hat Enterprise Linux servers with which to perform the exercises in this lab manual.
+It is also assumed that you have been granted access to a Red Hat Enterprise Linux workstation which has three Red Hat Enterprise Linux Virtual Machines with which to perform the exercises in this lab manual.
 If you do not have access to your servers, please notify the session leaders.

  A working knowledge of SSH, git, and yum, and familiarity with a Linux-based text editor are assumed.
 If you do not have an understanding of any of these technologies, please let the session leaders know.